December’s best savings accounts paying high interest after the Budget

 Best easy access savings accounts

-Most of the easy access savings accounts are more simple: sometimes you’ll need to open a normal current account with the company to get access to the savings rate, but there’s no obligation to use it unless stated.
+Most of the easy access savings accounts are not as complex: sometimes you’ll need to open a normal current account with the company to get access to the savings rate, but there’s no obligation to use it unless stated.

-Chase offer 4.5 per cent through their saver account including a 12-month bonus, and is for new customers only.
+Chase offer 4.5 per cent via their saver account, including a 12-month bonus, and is for new customers only.
 You have to open the savings account within 30 days of opening the current account (which you don’t need to use but offers cashback as a perk).

 Chip offers new customers a rate of 4.37 per cent for 12 months with three penalty-free withdrawals, or slightly lower 4.35 per cent for instant access.